geb/geb-talks/talks/devoxx/src/slides/04-page-objects.md

     menu.loginButton.click()
     at LoginPage

-Will throw an exception if every statement of the at check is not true.
+Will throw an exception unless every statement of the at check is true.